csula/cs3220-summer-2017/SYLLABUS.md

 * Open book/note
 * Open internet
 * All works are due in class
-* You may ask question to clarify if you are not clear what question is
+* You may ask question to clarify if you are not clear

 Except the following difference:

 * No discussion/IMs with your friends&colleagues
+	* Midterm&final is supposed to be testing individuals
-* Not like lab, I will noe be helping you out in midterm&final
+* Not like lab, I will not be as helpful

 ## ADA Statement